fskelly/Solis-Modbus-Auto-Charging-using-Solax/README.md

 # Solis-Modbus-Auto-Charging-using-Solax

-Code to transfer into your existing HA integration to support Automatic Battery Charging using Solax Modbus and Solcast HA integrations.
+Code to transfer into your existing HA installation to support Automatic Battery Charging using Solax Modbus and Solcast HA integrations.

 This code brings together a [hardware integration](https://github.com/Jumpy07/Solis---SolisCloud-and-Home-Assistant) fomulated by @Jumpy07 and software by @Jevburchell to automate your solar PV battery charging.